 Lake Effect Temperature Cycling

 The lake’s thermal mass keeps lakeshore temperatures warmer in early winter and cooler in early spring compared to inland areas.
 This extends the freeze-thaw season on both ends.
-While inland communities may see their last freeze in mid-March, lakeshore areas often experience freeze-thaw cycling into April.
+While inland communities may see their last freeze in mid-March, lakeshore areas often experience freeze-thaw cycling into April, adding weeks of additional cycling to the total seasonal count.

-Chicago-area temperatures range from approximately negative 20 degrees F in January to over 100 degrees F in July.
+Chicago-area temperatures range from approximately negative 20 degrees Fahrenheit in January to over 100 degrees Fahrenheit in July.
 That 120-degree annual range creates a secondary stress mechanism beyond freeze-thaw: differential thermal expansion.
+The National Weather Service Chicago climate normals document the temperature range that masonry on every Chicagoland home must accommodate year after year.

 Brick and Mortar Expand at Different Rates

 Over decades, the cumulative effect of thousands of thermal cycles weakens the mortar bond.
 Micro-separations form at the interface, creating pathways for water entry.
-This is why mortar joints on south-facing walls (which experience the largest daily temperature swings - full sun to nighttime cold) can deteriorate differently than north-facing joints on the same home.
+This is why mortar joints on south-facing walls - which experience the largest daily temperature swings - can deteriorate differently than north-facing joints on the same home.

 Rapid Temperature Drops

-The most damaging thermal events are rapid temperature drops - what meteorologists call “flash freezes.”
-A 30-degree temperature drop over 4 to 6 hours catches moisture in the masonry before it can drain or evaporate.
+The most damaging thermal events are rapid temperature drops, sometimes called “flash freezes.”
+A 30-degree temperature drop over four to six hours catches moisture in the masonry before it can drain or evaporate.
 The water freezes in place, and because the freezing happens quickly, the ice formation is more uniform and the pressure spike is more intense than a gradual overnight freeze.

 Chicago experiences several rapid-freeze events per winter, often associated with cold front passages.
 These events are disproportionately damaging and can cause visible cracking in a single occurrence on already-compromised masonry.